DeanFac/facultyhandbook/docs/8_housing/1_index.md

 ---
-title: Housing
+title: Housing & Estate
 nav_order: 8
-permalink : /estate_landing/
+permalink : /housing_estate/
 ---

-# Housing
+# Housing and Estate
 Estate: 8114

 Please note that provision of quarters on campus is a privilege accorded and not an entitlement.